provectus/swiss-army-kube/QUICKSTART.md

 The `examples/argocd-with-applications` the folder contains an example of deploying infrastructure in aws and applications for cluster operation (like external-dns, prometheus, cluster-autoscaler, etc.)

 The `examples/argocd` the folder contains an example of deploying infrastructure in aws and argo-cd server without any applications.

+Read about examples and how to use them in the example's README file.

 <a name="adddevs"></a>
 ## Adding Developers to Kubernetes Cluster